-If your non-profit or company requires extra funds to achieve a goal or complete a community project, you may consider writing a grant proposal.
+If your non-profit, government agency, or organization requires extra funds to achieve a goal or complete a community project, you may consider writing a grant proposal.
 Being awarded a grant can help your organization better assist the community or individuals you’ve pledged to support.

 From the prewriting stage to the introduction, description and budget areas, you’ll want to be fully prepared to write the best grant proposal possible.
 To appeal to different funders and agencies, try to provide an overview of your company and how you plan to use the extra funds to accomplish your goals.